Reflective Meditation: International Online Retreat – in your home

 FEES & DANA/SUPPORT RANGE

-Sati Sangha has a desire to lead a generous, respectful life and to share it with others.
+We have a desire to lead a generous, respectful life and to share it with others.
 Your giving and generosity for the teachings will be received with gratitude.
+Your support will benefit both Linda and Sati Sangha, and Nelly and Pine Street Sangha.

 Email email@example.com for more information.